UKCloud/documentation/articles/azure/azs-how-setup-recovery.md

 ### Access Settings

 * MySQL should be installed on configuration server, this can be installed manually however site recovery can install it during deployment.
-* Firewall Ports - Allow ports 443 and 9443 (these are used during failover).
+* Firewall Ports - Allow ports 443 and 9443, both inbound and outbound (these are used during failover).

 ## Step 1.
 Preparation of VM's